Now that you have a gem, make sure the jewelry is worthy.

 Inexpensive jewelry often is very lightweight to give you a bigger look for the money.
 If a piece is lightweight, pay special attention to the prongs holding the stone: are they sturdy?
 Do they grip the stone tightly?
 You won't be happy about the money you saved in gold cost if you lose your stone!

-If the piece is gold, does it have a karatage mark?
+If the piece is gold, does it have a hallmark?
 Is the company trademark stamped next to it?
 If it is, the company is standing behind that mark and assuring you that the karatage is as stated.

 When buying a necklace, make sure it lays well around the neck.
 Try it on or ask a salesclerk to model it so you can check how it fits against the skin.
 For earrings, check to make sure that they hang well from the ear and don't tip forward.
 Designs that are asymmetrical should have a left and right which mirror each other.